dancer1325/jakartaee-tutorial/src/main/antora/modules/supporttechs/pages/batch-processing/Introduction/README.md

       * := point to restart an interrupted chunk step
   * task-oriented steps             -- Check '/batch/simple'  --

+# Batch artifact
+* := part of a                           -- Check '/phonebilling'
+  * chunk-oriented step OR
+  * task-oriented step OR
+  * decision element OR
+  * another component

 # Parallel Processing
 * use cases                 -- Check TODO: project --
   * steps are independent